-Convinced that the Mormons would never find peace in the United States, Smith’s successor, Brigham Young, made a bold decision: the Mormons would move to the still wild territories of the Mexican-controlled Southwest.
+Convinced that the Latter-day-Saints would never find peace in the United States, Smith’s successor, Brigham Young, made a bold decision: the Latter-day-Saints would move to the still wild territories of the Mexican-controlled Southwest.
 Young had little knowledge of the geography and environment of the West and no particular destination in mind, but trusting in God, he began to prepare the people of Nauvoo for a mass exodus.

 After a hard journey across the western landscape, Young and his followers emerged out onto a broad valley where a giant lake shimmered in the distance.
 With his first glimpse of this Valley of the Great Salt Lake, Young reportedly said, “This is the place.”
-That year, some 1,600 Mormons arrived to begin building a new civilization in the valley.
+That year, some 1,600 people arrived to begin building a new civilization in the valley.
 The next year, 2,500 more made the passage.
-By the time Young died in 1877, more than 100,000 people were living in the surrounding Great Basin, the majority of them Mormons.
+By the time Young died in 1877, more than 100,000 people were living in the surrounding Great Basin, the majority of them Latter-day-Saints.

 Young, however, had not escaped the troubles that plagued the Church in the East.
 By early 1848, the Latter-day-Saints’ haven became a U.S. territory after the American victory in the Mexican War.
 The Latter-day-Saints had finally found a permanent home along the Great Salt Lake, but its isolation and freedom from persecution was short-lived.